quartzjer/JCOR/json_constrained_notation.md

 # Examples

-JSON (318 bytes) to JSCN (189 bytes) with no dictionary and whitespace preserved:
+JSON (318 bytes) to JSCN (189 bytes) with no references and whitespace preserved:

 ```json
 {